 Monitor the crawler emergence in the spring with sticky cards, double faced tape wrapped around a branch, or by putting an infested shoot into a baggie and watching for crawler movement.
 The presence of crawlers can sometimes be determined by sharply tapping an infested twig on a piece of white paper.
 Crawlers are very small and will appear as moving specks of dust.

 Avoid using insecticides as much as possible as they will often kill the naturally occurring enemies of scale.
 When insecticides are necessary, they should be applied only when the crawler stage is present.
-The following insecticidal sprays are effective against crawlers only: acephate, bifenthrin, cyfluthrin, esfenvalerate, lambda cyhalothrin, malathion, or permethrin.
-Soil drenches of imidacloprid do not control these armored scales, but soil granular applications of dinotefuran may give some control.
+The following insecticidal sprays are effective against crawlers only: acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, malathion, or permethrin.
+Soil drenches of imidacloprid do not control these armored scales, but soil applications of dinotefuran will give good control.

 Adult rose leafhoppers (Edwardsiana rosae) vary in color from white to gray to yellow to green.
 They are wedge-shaped and between ¼ - ½ inch long.
 When a plant is disturbed, they hop or fly away quickly.